mobileka/scope-applicator/readme.md

 ### How to use without repositories

-I don't recommend doing this but if you don't want to use repositories, you can attach the trait directrly to your model.
+I don't recommend doing this but if you don't want to use repositories, you can attach the trait directly to your model.

 In this case you should create a BaseModel which implements the `getInputManager` abstract method of the `ScopeApplicator` trait.
 It is still easy in Laravel: